Towards the dual motivic Steenrod algebra in positive characteristic: Introduction

 \section{Introduction}

 In \cite{Voevodsky02ope}, Voevodsky proposed a list of major conjectures in motivic homotopy theory, some of which were known over a base field of characteristic zero.
 In this paper, we prove a weak form of two of the Voevodsky Conjectures over a base field of positive characteristic $p$: one about the mod $p$ dual motivic Steenrod algebra, and one about the slices of the algebraic cobordism spectrum $\MGL$.
+The computation of the mod $p$ topological Steenrod algebra (or its dual) was a milestone in algebraic topology, both as a computational and a conceptual tool.
+The motivic Steenrod algebra over a field of characteristic $0$ played a major role in Voevodsky's celebrated proofs of the Milnor and motivic Bloch--Kato Conjectures, e.g., there had to be enough operations to define motivic Margolis cohomology.
+Also for the Bloch--Kato Conjecture the exact structure of the motivic Steenrod algebra had to be determined \cite{Voevodsky10}.
+This latter point is missing so far for the mod $p$ motivic Steenrod algebra over fields of characteristic $p$.
+Mod $p$ motivic cohomology over fields of characteristic $p$, the coefficients of the sought after dual motivic Steenrod algebra, is understood.
+Only the Milnor-line inside the bigraded motivic cohomology sheaves is non-zero, a result of Geisser and Levine \cite{GeisserL00}, and it is given by the logarithmic de Rham sheaves (the Bloch--Gabber--Kato theorem \cite{BlochK86}).